-Additionally, the bill introduces a new section to chapter 54-06, which outlines the same prohibitions and penalties at the state level.
-It mandates that if a complaint is filed regarding a violation, the county sheriff and state's attorney must investigate and report the findings to the appropriate intelligence centers and the FBI.
-Violators of this law would be classified as committing a class C felony and would be barred from holding any state office.
-The amendments also remove the expiration clause that previously limited the effectiveness of these provisions.
+Additionally, the bill mandates that if a complaint is filed regarding a violation of this prohibition, the county sheriff and state's attorney are required to investigate and report the matter to relevant intelligence and federal agencies.
+Violators of this law would be classified as committing a class C felony and would be prohibited from holding any office in the state.
+The bill thus strengthens the legal framework surrounding development agreements with foreign adversaries and enhances the state's ability to enforce these regulations.

 Statutes affected: